The UCSB telephone system supports conference calls among three

 Toll is charged for each caller when using Zoom for dial in conference calls.

-No toll is charged when using computer audio (requires headset) or
+No toll is charged when using computer audio (requires either headset w/microphone, microphone/speakers, or camera with microphone) or when using

 the Zoom mobile client app.